Question & Answer

 Are students responsible for finding their own transportation to the airport for flight school sessions?

-Yes, students will need their own transportation to and from the hangar.
+Yes, students will need their own transportation to and from Coe's hangar at the Eastern Iowa Airport (CID).
 Cedar Rapids public transportation does offer a bus route to the airport, and all Coe students are able to ride the bus for free with valid Coe identification.
+The airport is located about 10 miles from Coe's campus.

-Can students attend the flight school if they already have an undergraduate degree from another college or university?
+Can students take flight courses and earn a Coe degree focused on aviation management & flight operations if they already have an undergraduate degree from another college or university?

 Academic Information